tsanhan/W300522ER/README.md

    3. negative lookahead
    4. escaped special characters

+3. learn how to use regex in JS [here](https://www.youtube.com/watch?v=771oRok_Ynw)

-3. What are the quantifiers and what will we use them for?
+4. What are the quantifiers and what will we use them for?
-4. How to create a group in regex?
+5. How to create a group in regex?

-5. Is the Last Character an "N"?
+6. Is the Last Character an "N"?
    * write a regulatory expression that match a string that ends with the letter "n"
    * examples:
    ```js